BlazejosP/huawei-sun2000-API-CLI/README.md

 sudo apt-get install httpie

-sudo apt-get install mosquitto-clients (if you use MQTT sending option)
+sudo apt-get install mosquitto-clients (if MQTT sending option will be used)

-sudo apt-get install dialog (if you plan use TUI)
+sudo apt-get install dialog (if TUI will be used)

 ```
 On other linux distributions check used package system but that are standard linux command line tools so should be avaiable without problems if are not installed already.